 The Cost of Chronic Illness and Maintaining An Income When You Are Chronically Ill

 You’ll never think of the cost of chronic illness and maintaining an income until it happens to you.
 This month’s article is dedicated to the financial burden and cost of chronic illness.
-This is part of a two-part series, so stay tuned if this topic interests you.

 I have worked from home for over a decade through our own business.
 My work has never been affected before, aside from the hours I keep depending on how I feel.